GLOSSARY OF TERMS

 Sedentary lifestyle: A way of living that involves little or no exercise.

 SERMs (Selective Oestrogen Receptor Modulators): Antiresorptive medications that help to reduce bone loss by their positive estrogenic effects.
+All SERMS tend to increase hot flushes.

 Sex hormones: A chemical substance formed in one organ or part of the body that can alter the function or structure of another organ, tissue, or various numbers of them; examples are oestrogen, testosterone, and progesterone, which stimulate bone growth.